-Field Name R/W R/W Description 0 CCPEN R/W Capture/Compare Preloaded Enable This bit affects the change of CcxEN, CCxNEN and OCxMOD values.
+Field Name R/W Description 0 CCPEN R/W Capture/Compare Preloaded Enable This bit affects the change of CCxEN, CCxNEN and OCxMOD values.
 When preloading is disabled, the program modification will immediately affect the timer setting; When preloading is enabled, it is only updated after COMG is set, so as to affect the setting of timer; this bit only works on channels with complementary output.
-0: Disable 1: Enable 1 Reserved 2 CCUSEL R/W works only for complementary output channel.
-0: It can only be updated by setting COMG bit Only when the capture/compare preload is enabled (CCPEN=1), and it works only for complementary output channel.
-3 CCDSEL R/W Capture/compare DMA Select 0: Send DMA request of CCx when CCx event occurs 1: Send DMA request of CCx when an update event occurs
+0: Disable 1: Enable 1 Reserved 2 CCUSEL R/W Capture/compare Control Update Select Only when the capture/compare preload is enabled (CCPEN=1), it works only for complementary output channel.
+0: It can only be updated by setting COMG bit 1: It can be updated by setting COMG bit or rising edge on TRGI 3 CCDSEL R/W Capture/compare DMA Select 0: Transmit DMA request of CCx when CCx event occurs 1: Transmit DMA request of CCx when an update event occurs

 Field Name R/W Description 6:4 MMSEL R/W Master Mode Signal Select The signals of timers working in master mode can be used for TRGO, which affects the work of timers in slave mode and cascaded with master timer, and specifically affects the configuration of timers in slave mode.
-000: Reset; the reset signal of master mode timer is used for TRGO 001: Enable; the counter enable signal of master mode timer is used for TRGO 010: Update; the update event of master mode timer is used for TRGO 011: Compare pulses; when the master mode timer captures/compares successfully (CCxIFLG=1), a pulse signal is output for TRGO 100: Compare mode 1; OC1REF is used to trigger TRGO 101: Compare mode 2; OC2REF is used to trigger TRGO 110: Compare mode 3; OC3REF is used to trigger TRGO 111: Compare mode 4; OC4REF is used to trigger TRGO 7 TI1SEL R/W Timer Input 1 Select 0: TMR1_CH1 pin is connected to TI1 input 1: TMR1_CH1, TMR1_CH2 and TMR1_CH3 pins are connected to TI1 input after exclusive 8 OC10IS R/W OC1 Output Idle State Configure Only the level state after the dead time of OC1 is affected when MOEN=0 and OC1N is realized.
+000: Reset; the reset signal of master mode timer is used for TRGO 001: Enable; the counter enable signal of master mode timer is used for TRGO 010: Update; the update event of master mode timer is used for TRGO 011: Compare pulses; when the master mode timer captures/compares successfully (CCxIFLG=1), a pulse signal is output for TRGO 100: Compare mode 1; OC1REF is used to trigger TRGO 101: Compare mode 2; OC2REF is used to trigger TRGO 110: Compare mode 3; OC3REF is used to trigger TRGO 111: Compare mode 4; OC4REF is used to trigger TRGO 7 TI1SEL R/W Timer Input 1 Select 0: TMR1_CH1 pin is connected to TI1 input 1: TMR1_CH1, TMR1_CH2 and TMR1_CH3 pins are connected to TI1 input after exclusive 8 OC1OIS R/W OC1 Output Idle State Configure Only the level state after the dead time of OC1 is affected when MOEN=0 and OC1N is realized.
 0: OC1=0 1: OC1=1 Note: When LOCKCFG bit in TMR1_BDT register is at the Level 1, 2 or 3, this bit cannot be modified.
 9 OC1NOIS R/W OC1N Output Idle State Configure Only the level state after the dead time of OC1 is affected when MOEN=0 and OC1N is realized.
 0: OC1N=0 1: OC1N=1 Note: When LOCKCFG bit in TMR1_BDT register is at the Level 1, 2 or 3, this bit cannot be modified.
 10 OC2OIS R/W Configure OC2 output idle state.
 Refer to OC1OIS bit 11 OC2NOIS R/W Configure OC2N output idle state.
 Refer to OC1NOIS bit 12 OC3OIS R/W Configure OC3 output idle state.
 Refer to OC1OIS bit 13 OC3NOIS R/W Configure OC3N output idle state.
-Refer to OC1NOIS bit 14 OC4OIS OC4OIS R/W Configure OC4 output idle state.
+Refer to OC1NOIS bit 14 OC4OIS R/W Configure OC4 output idle state.
 Refer to OC1OIS bit 15 Reserved